Skip to main content

 Escaping files that literally start with !

-To skip files that literally start with ! (fairly rare), be sure to escape the exclamation mark appropriately:
+To skip files that literally start with ! (fairly rare), escape the exclamation mark with a backslash: \!filename.txt

 Preflight lets you optionally skip reviews based on static analysis findings.